-Judy’s 30 years of diverse experience allows her to focus on what she absolutely love doing – facilitating workshops and giving business, marketing and communications advice.
+Judy’s 30 years of diverse experience allows her to focus on what she absolutely loves doing – facilitating workshops and giving business, marketing and communications advice.

 Most of Judy’s work is with small organisations – either small businesses or arts and cultural bodies.

 But she also enjoys working with individuals using the same workshop model to identify where they want to be and how they’ll get there.

 Donna is an advertising heavyweight who knows how to connect businesses with their audiences.